-Powdered milk is one of the most essential survival foods to have stockpiled in case of an emergency.
+Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 If you aren’t happy with the existing options for powdered milk or have a lot of excess milk on hand, you can make your own powdered milk with one of the three methods below.